domino14/macondo/docs/manual/autoplay.md

 ### Player1 uses a special set of leave values, Player2 uses the default set:

-`autoplay exhaustiveleave exhaustiveleave -leavefile1 quackleleaves.idx`
+`autoplay exhaustiveleave exhaustiveleave -leavefile1 quackleleaves.olv`

-**Note:** The file `quackleleaves.idx` in this case must be in your `./data/strategy/<lexicon>/` directory.
-You can put it in the special `default_english` lexicon to make it apply to both NWL18 and CSW19 games.
+**Note:** The file `quackleleaves.olv` in this case must be in your `./data/strategy/<lexicon>/` directory.
+You can put it in the special `default_english` lexicon to make it apply to both NWL20 and CSW21 games.

 Analysis: